glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Tuning parameter selection

 \subsection{Tuning parameter selection strategy}

 By default, the algorithm runs a computationally efficient two-stage approach to pick the optimal set of tuning parameters.
 In the first stage, the algorithm fits a sequence of models where the fixed effect penalty is kept constant at the minimum value of \(\boldsymbol \lambda_0\), \(\lambda_{0,min}\), and the random effects penalty proceeds from the minimum value of \(\boldsymbol \lambda_1\), \(\lambda_{1,min}\), to the maximum value \(\lambda_{1,max}\).
-The optimal tuning parameter from this first stage is then identified using Bayesian inforamation criterion (BIC) type selection criteria, described in more detail later in this section.
+The optimal tuning parameter from this first stage is then identified using Bayesian information criterion (BIC) type selection criteria, described in more detail later in this section.
 This first stage identifies the optimal random effect penalty value, \(\lambda_{1,opt}\).
 In the second stage, the algorithm fits a sequence of models where the random effects penalty is kept fixed at \(\lambda_{1,opt}\) and the fixed effects penalty \(\boldsymbol \lambda_0\) proceeds from \(\lambda_{0,min}\) to \(\lambda_{0,max}\).
 The overall best model is chosen from the models in the second stage.
 In both stages, the results from each model are used to initialize the coefficients in the subsequent model in the sequence.

-Unlike other packages that perform variable selection, such as \pkg{ncvreg} and \pkg{grpreg}, we run the \(\boldsymbol \lambda_0\) and $\boldsymbol \lambda_1$ sequences from their minimum value to their maximum value and not the traditional progression from their maximum value to their minimum value.
-In this mixed model setting, this approach provides better initialization of subsequent models in the tuning parameter sequence, giving an overall better performance to the algorithm and improving algorithm speed.
-The algorithm also speeds up the algorithm by strategically restricting the random effects as the algorithm proceeds.
-In stage one, if a previous tuning parameter in the grid penalized out a set of random effects from the model, the following model in the tuning parameter sequence will automatically ignore these random effects.
-In stage two, the random effects considered are restricted to the non-zero random effects from the best model in stage one.
+Unlike other packages that perform variable selection, such as \CRANpkg{ncvreg} and \CRANpkg{grpreg}, we run the \(\boldsymbol \lambda_0\) and $\boldsymbol \lambda_1$ sequences from their minimum value to their maximum value and not the traditional progression from their maximum value to their minimum value.
+In this mixed model setting, we have found (through simulations conducted during early package testing) that this approach provides better initialization of subsequent models in the tuning parameter sequence, giving an overall better performance to the algorithm and improving algorithm speed.
+This progression of penalty sequences also speeds up the overall variable selection procedure by restricting the random effects considered during later penalty combinations within the variable selection procedure.
+Within stage one, if a previous tuning parameter in the grid penalized out a set of random effects from the model, the following model in the tuning parameter sequence will automatically ignore these random effects.
+Within stage two, the random effects considered are restricted to the non-zero random effects from the best model in stage one.